containers/podman-desktop/website/docs/kubernetes/kind/restarting-your-kind-cluster.md

 #### Workaround

 Kind has no command to restart a cluster.
-Therefore, Podman Desktop stops the Kind cluster, start it again, and hopes for the best.
+Therefore, Podman Desktop stops the Kind cluster, starts it again, and hopes for the best.
 The Kind cluster might not restart successfully.
 In that case: